 Energy Audit

-An energy audit is a professional assessment that identifies how a building uses energy and where it’s being wasted.
-It covers systems like lighting, HVAC, insulation, and appliances to uncover efficiency issues.
-The audit results in a detailed report with practical recommendations to reduce energy use, lower utility bills, and improve sustainability.
-It’s a key step for compliance with Local Law 97 and long-term energy savings.
+An energy audit is a professional assessment that identifies how a building consumes energy and where it’s being wasted.
+It evaluates systems like lighting, HVAC, insulation, and appliances to uncover efficiency issues, reduce carbon emissions, and improve overall performance.

 The Energy Audit Process